COORDINATION -2

 (f) Weed Killer

 In higher concentrations, auxins interfere with normal plant growth and can cause death.
 In this case auxins are used as herbicides or selective weed killers.
-For instance 2,4-dechlorophenoxyacetic acid (2,4-C) can be used as a weed killer (herbicide) killing broad-leaved plants.
+For instance 2,4-dichlorophenoxyacetic acid (2,4-D) can be used as a weed killer (herbicide) killing broad-leaved plants.

 Other Plant Hormones